 Diving Deep into the SBI Balanced Advantage Fund

 The SBI Balanced Advantage Fund stands out as one of the largest and most well-regarded funds in this category.
-Launched by SBI Mutual Fund, one of India’s leading AMCs, it aims to provide long-term capital appreciation and income generation by investing in a diversified portfolio of equity & equity-related instruments, and debt & money market instruments.
+SBI Mutual Fund, one of India’s leading AMCs, launched the fund.
+It aims to provide long-term capital appreciation and income generation.
+This is achieved by investing in a diversified portfolio of equity & equity-related instruments, and debt & money market instruments.

 Key Features of SBI BAF: